-If you want awesome kids’ books about sports, you’ve come to the right place!
-Happily Ever Elephants has got your covered with the perfect picture books for your little sports fanatics.
+If you want awesome children’s books about sports, you’ve come to the right place!
+Happily Ever Elephants has got your covered with the perfect books for your little sports fanatics.

 Pickle is sports obsessed.
 And when I say obsessed, I mean that he turns any object, article of clothing, or piece of paper into a ball and will spend his free time kicking it, throwing it or tossing it.
 He has perfected the art of being a quarterback, running back and wide receiver all at the same time, catching his own “passes” and running to a goal of his choosing for a touchdown (and yes, it’s as comical to watch as it sounds!)
 He has also perfected his dribbling, has one heck of a lay up, and is known around school as little Lebron.
 And, um, yeah.
 He’s only in kindergarten.
 And his Mom (hi!) is the most uncoordinated klutz you’ll ever meet.

 Not gonna lie - Pickle loves to read, but often times he ONLY wants to read about sports.
-So, in honor of Super Bowl Sunday, here are some of our favorite sports books — both picture books and early readers, fiction and nonfiction.
+So, in honor of Super Bowl Sunday, here are some of our favorite children’s books about sports — both picture books and early readers, fiction and nonfiction.
 It’s an eclectic collection for sure, but in our house, each of these is a gem.
 And guess what?
 These books have taught ME a ton about Pickle’s favorite games too, and now I love being able to talk with him about all things basketball and football.
 We hope you enjoy these books as much as we do!
+And without further ado, here are our favorite children’s books about sports!

 Don’t Throw it to Mo (the Mo Jackson series), by David Adler and illustrated by Sam Ricks: These are hands down Pickle’s favorites.
 The Mo stories are part of the Penguin Young Readers for Progressing Readers series, and, though I used to read them to Pickle, he can now read most of them to me!
 There are four books so far, with each pertaining to a small boy named Mo as he struggles — and then succeeds - in playing different sports (football, baseball, basketball and soccer).
 We love how Mo never lets his tiny statute get in the way of his big passion for sport, always finding a way to shine!
 This is a must have series for little sports lovers!